Kernel Wealth Review

 - Investors looking for index funds without a sector preference.
 Both the NZ 20 and NZ Small & Mid Cap Opportunities invest in 20 and 35+ New Zealand companies, respectively.
 These range from A2 Milk to Fisher & Paykel Healthcare and Fletcher Building, meaning there is no over-exposure to one industry.
 The S&P 500 fund offers global exposure, while aggressive investors may want to consider the High Growth Fund.

 - Ultimately, with any Kernel fund, investments anticipate New Zealand, overseas and sector-specific markets rising over time while being diversified enough to avoid losing money if one or two shares flounder.
-In saying this, Kernel offers one specific-sector fund, the NZ Commercial Property fund, which invests in listed real estate investment trusts.
+In saying this, Kernel offers a few specific-sector funds, including the the NZ Commercial Property fund, Global Green Property fund, Global Infrastructure Fund (plus a hedged version) and more.

 Not suitable for: